ffhibnese/ffhibnese.github.io/index.md

     <td width="100%">
       <h2>Biography</h2>

+       <p>I am a first-year Master's student in the ITML lab in the SIGS, Tsinghua University, supervised by Prof.Shu-Tao Xia.
+I received my B.S. degree in Computer Science and Technology from Harbin Institute of Technology, Shenzhen in 2023.
-       <p>Hao Fang is currently an undergraduate student at Harbin Institute of Technology, Shenzhen, since 2019.
-During his first 3 years of undergraduate, he worked hard and ranked in the top 1.85%.
-He has been recommended for admission to <b>Tsinghua Univeristy(Supervisor: Shutao Xia)</b>.
-His research interest includes AI security, GAN, Federated learning, and Gradient compression. <br>And He is fond of <b>playing basketball and doing some workouts</b> in his spare time!</p>
+       My research interest includes Trustworthy AI, GAN, and Gradient compression. <br>And I enjoy <b>playing basketball and doing some workouts</b> in my spare time!</p>
     </td>
   </tr>
 </table>